 Chronic Hero Syndrome: Since roughly age six.
 She'll go far out of her way and ignore any boundary or consequence to help anyone in serious trouble, no matter who, whether or not they want her to.

 Cloudcuckoolander: There are times where Annie seems to operate on a completely different frequency from her classmates.
 This may be due to her lack of social skills from being raised in hospital most of her early life.
-It may also have to do with her status as a Half-Human Hybrid, and her interactions with Coyote.
+It may also have to do with her status as a fire elemental descendant, and her interactions with Coyote.
 Either way Annie is not exactly normal.

 Delinquent: Her Adults Are Useless attitude has evolved into outright contempt for authority.
 She was already reluctant to entrust adults with her problems, and despite this getting her into innumerable problems, from third year onwards, she started to ignore school punishments.
 Both Eglamore and Jones have called her out on this attitude.